WilliamZR/williamzr.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I am a master student at Wangxuan Institute of Computer Technology, Peking University, advised by Prof Yansong Feng.
+I am a master student at Wangxuan Institute of Computer Technology, Peking University, advised by Prof. Yansong Feng.

 I received my Bachelor’s degree in Intergrated Science Program from Yuanpei College, Peking University.
 During my undergraduate study, I worked with Prof. Chao Tang on metabolic flux analysis of cyanobacteria and growth behavior of fisson yeast and budding yeast.